 They’d leave Liverpool or Queenstown (now Cobh), Dublin or Sligo or Galway and arrive weeks later in Halifax or Quebec.
 Then from Quebec they’d take steamships down the Irish lake to ports of entry in Vermont.
 Burlington even had a customs house.

-By 1830, 11% of the 3526 people in Burlington were Irish – so many that the bishop of Boston sent an Irish priest, Jeremiah O’Callaghan, to the city.
+By 1830, 11 percent of the 3526 people in Burlington were Irish – so many that the bishop of Boston sent an Irish priest, Jeremiah O’Callaghan, to the city.
 He built St. Mary’s church in St. Albans, the first Catholic church in Vermont, St. Mary’s, in St. Albans in 1833.

 By 1831, many of the Irish who arrived in Quebec on the famine ships had cholera.
 They had to stop at the quarantine station in Grosse Isle.
 Vermont authorities printed posters that said anyone with the disease couldn’t land on the shores of Lake Champlain.